South Africa: Why Countries Acquire and Abandon Nuclear Bombs

 Initially, South Africa’s apartheid government maintained close ties abroad, including with the United States, which already had nuclear weapons.
 In fact, the United States helped build South Africa’s first nuclear reactor in 1965 and supplied it with highly enriched uranium, necessary for nuclear weapons.
 But South Africa was never a formal ally of the United States, which meant that U.S. support was limited.
 The South African government likely felt that having nuclear weapons would give it a more important role to play on the world stage.

-When the Nuclear Nonproliferation Treaty (NPT), the main treaty seeking to eliminate nuclear weapons, opened for signature in 1968, South Africa, feeling internationally isolated, did not sign it.
+When the Nuclear Nonproliferation Treaty (NPT), the main treaty seeking to eliminate nuclear weapons, opened for signature in 1968, South Africa did not sign it.
 That decision was risky.
 During the 1970s, its system of apartheid and refusal to sign the NPT increasingly isolated South Africa.
-It couldn’t participate in the UN General Assembly, for example, which also encouraged member countries to sanction South Africa.
+It couldn’t participate in the UN General Assembly, for example, which also encouraged member countries to sanction the country.
 The U.S. government suspended aid to South Africa and its athletes were even barred from participating in the Olympics and international cricket and rugby events.
-Yet this pressure did not curb South Africa’s nuclear ambitions.
+Yet that pressure did not curb South Africa’s nuclear ambitions.
 The country’s leaders at the time believed its international isolation was tied to apartheid, not its nuclear program.
 They thought that nuclear weapons would protect the country from security threats, not extend its exile.

 Government accounts claim that South Africa pursued nuclear weapons, at least in part, to counter security threats from its neighbors.
 Mozambique and Angola had gained independence from Portugal in 1975.
 Almost immediately, both countries became embroiled in domestic conflicts involving communist forces backed by the Soviet Union.
-Another neighbor, modern-day Zimbabwe, was also on the verge of independence, and the apartheid government, which promoted anti-communist and racist policies, feared imminent encirclement by black communist governments.
-Desperate for a deterrent against this perceived threat, South African leaders bet on nuclear weapons.
+Another neighbor, modern-day Zimbabwe, was also on the verge of independence, and the racist and anti-communist apartheid government feared imminent encirclement by Black communist nations.
+Desperate to deter against that perceived threat, South African leaders bet on nuclear weapons.

 Why did South Africa give up its nuclear weapons?